Where Weebit ReRAM Can Make a Difference

 The best security solutions begin during the semiconductor manufacturing process.
 Solutions such as physical unclonable functions (PUFs), true random number generators (TRNGs) and other such technologies are important components of SoC security.
 Integrated during the manufacturing process, a PUF generates signatures and keys unique to each chip, and a TRNG generates unpredictable strings of data to enable security algorithms.

-ReRAM has inherent physical attributes that make it an ideal solution for such mechanisms.
+ReRAM (RRAM) has inherent physical attributes that make it an ideal solution for such mechanisms.
 These features also aid security when ReRAM is embedded as a traditional NVM, keeping memory content, including data, logs, and code, safe from hacking.
 Since it is difficult to intrude, read or modify ReRAM, the technology shines as a secure solution for PUFs, TRNGs and embedded NVMs.

 Edge Artificial Intelligence